 The Local Dental Committee runs a countrywide scheme called the Practitioner Advice and Support Scheme (PASS) which practitioners can approach for free and confidential support.

-Other organisations that can provide support include the Dentist's Health Support Programme (DHSP), the NHS Practitioner Health Programme (PHP), the BDA Benevolent Fund and the Samaritans.
+Other organisations that can provide support include the Dentists' Health Support Trust, the NHS Practitioner Health Programme (PHP), the BDA Benevolent Fund and the Samaritans.

 One of the hardest decisions to make is how to raise concerns about a colleague and who to raise these concerns with.
 As well as providing a listening ear we can talk you through individual scenarios and provide guidance on your options.